 JAMIE LITTON LANFRANCO, ASLA, DESIGNER

-Jamie loves to explore wild spaces and national parks, especially during wildflower season.
-She has also spent time traveling abroad in Europe, Asia, and the Caribbean.
-Her favorite memory is exploring the winter festival at Red Square in Moscow on Christmas Eve.
+Jamie has travelled abroad in Europe, Asia, and the Caribbean, but usually enjoys spending time exploring nearby national parks, especially during wildflower season.
 She is continually inspired by the bold modernist work of Roberto Burle Marx, the strength of wilderness captured through the lens of Ansel Adams, and the colorful organic details of Antoni GaudÍ.

 JEFF GRAHAM, ASLA, PROJECT MANAGER

 The woods behind Jeff’s childhood home gave birth to his passion for the outdoors.
 His commitment to landscape architecture is driven by the desire to create outdoor spaces that successfully integrate the natural and built environments and connect the user to the larger landscape.
 Jeff holds a Bachelor of Fine Art in Theatre from UC Santa Barbara and received his post-graduate certification in landscape architecture from UCLA Extension.

 At LGLA, Jeff has managed numerous complex projects, including Norwood Learning Village, The Bungalow Relocation at Caltech, Hindry House, Cedar Tree Ranch, Sierra Bonita, and currently, a suite of projects in Malibu Colony.

 A more oft-than-not weekend traveler, Jeff frequents Portland, Oregon, the Eastern Sierras and the desert Southwest for inspiration and considers experiencing Monet’s Magpie at the d’Orsay as a highlight of a lifetime.
 Projects that provide a thoughtful narrative about the users and historical context inspire him, as do the works of Lawrence Halprin and Steve Martino.